-Inspection Facility Video Camera System- We are budgeting \$8,000 to replace the Sisseton Port of Entry video camera system, and \$8000 to replace the Sioux Falls Port of Entry video camera system.
-The current video systems no longer copy/saves video off of the obsolete DVR.
-The cameras are intended to film the counter where inspections are completed, the parking lot to show the trucks, and in the future for the Sioux Falls Port of Entry, show the interior of the planned inspection building, similar to a camera mounted inside a patrol vehicle.
-Theses are intended to be used to record the interaction between driver and inspector, to record statements made by both, and the documents presented at the time and used as evidence in court proceedings for violations written during an inspection.
+The cameras are intended to film the counter where inspections are completed, the parking lot to show the trucks, show the interior of the planned inspection building, similar to a camera mounted inside a patrol vehicle.
+These are intended to be used to record the interaction between driver and inspector, to record statements made by both and the documents presented at the time of inspection and used as evidence in court proceedings for violations written during an inspection.
 The cameras outside the building can show the vehicle to present evidence in court such as lack of load securement, vehicle lighting (or absence of lighting), and any other defect visible from the outside of the vehicle.
-In the next year when the inspection building is completed in Sioux Falls, it would show the same interaction and vehicle while performing inspections inside the inpection bay.
 There is an employee security component to the outside cameras.
-For example, if a driver is sent back to the vehicle for additional paper work such as a vehicle registration or proof of annual inspection, the inspector could monitor the driver returning to their vehicle to ensure nothing is changed on the vehicle, or more inportantly, the driver is not returning to the facility planning an assualt and bringing a gun, bat, or other device.
+For example, if a driver is sent back to the vehicle for additional paper work such as a vehicle registration or proof of annual inspection, the inspector could monitor the driver returning to their vehicle to ensure nothing is changed on the vehicle or more importantly, the driver is not returning to the facility planning an assault and bringing a gun, bat, or other device.
 The primary use for the cameras is to provide video evidence in court proceedings.

-As far as what we do at the facilities, currently the Sioux Falls facility is an office, parking lot, and a permanent scale.
-There is currently no pre-screening equipment at this facility such as plate readers, DOT # readers, or transponder readers.
-There is not an inspection building.
-At the Sisseton Facility, there is an office, inpsection building, and parking lot.
-CMV's are required to pull in to the facility where they are first weighed.
-Depending on current duties, an inspector may select the vehicle for inspection based on randomness or visual screening.
+As far as what we do at the facilities which include an office, inspection building, and parking lot.
+CMV's are required to pull into the facility where they are first weighed.
+Depending on current duties, an inspector may select the vehicle for inspection based randomly or visual screening.
 Sometimes the vehicle is chosen for inspection based on a weight violation.
 Others may be selected for load securement, light defects, tire defects, or any other reason that is observed.
 South Dakota does not conduct stops on CMV's without an associated L-1 to L-3 inspection.
 If we stop the CMV, an inspection is conducted.
 We do not for example stop a CMV and write a weight enforcement ticket and release the driver without at least a L-3 inspection.
-Typically we have a staff member operating the scale controls and visually screening the CMV's for violations.
-That inspector can select the vehicle and perform the inspection, or hand the vehicle over to an available inspector.
+Typically, we have a staff member operating the scale controls and visually screening the CMV's for violations.
+That inspector can select the vehicle and perform the inspection or hand the vehicle over to an available inspector.
 We also sell size, weight, and credentialing permits at these facilities that are not MCSAP eligible activities.
 The cameras would not be monitoring or recording that activity such as monitoring or recording phone lines, or even the area of the office staff uses to sell the permits.
-Once a vehicle is selected for inspection, the cameras would show the parking lot, and the vehicle.
+Once a vehicle is selected for inspection, the cameras would show the parking lot and the vehicle.
 It would show our inspector's actions and inspection procedures.
 We would not intend to have audio recordings for this particular example, but we would have audio and visual recording while the driver is inside the building and that portion of the inspection is being completed.
 The cameras would not show the scale or weights derived from the scale.
-The video system would not show the vehicle until after it is selected for inspection.